BansiJoshi/hackhacktoberfest/README.md

 # hackhacktoberfest

+Write following programs in different languages

-1. Print Fibonacci series in different languages
+1. Print Fibonacci series
-2. Program to find factorial of a number in different languages
+2. Program to find factorial of a number
-3. Program to check whether a number is prime or not in different languages
+3. Program to check whether a number is prime or not
-4. Program to check whether a number is palindrome or not in different languages
+4. Program to check whether a number is palindrome or not
-5. Program to check whether a string entered is palindrome or not in different languages
+5. Program to check whether a string entered is palindrome or not
+6. Sum of even numbers upto nth term
+7. Sum of odd numbers upto nth term